12.2. Casting Objects

 (a)(b)

 Upcasting with assignment.
 Programmers perform a simple upcast with an assignment operation, either taking the address of an existing object or creating a new object.
 Both examples convert an instance of class D (on the right-hand side of the assignment operator) to an instance of class A (on the left-hand side).
 Notice that casting takes place automatically, without an explicit cast operator, making an upcast similar to a type promotion.
-It's easy to spot upcasting when it is implemented as an assignment operation.
+It's easy to spot upcasting when implemented as an assignment operation.

-1. Taking taking the address of an existing object with the address-of operator and assigning it to a superclass pointer
+1. Taking the address of an existing object with the address-of operator and assigning it to a superclass pointer

 2. Dynamically creating a new object and assigning the address to a superclass pointer